 101 Founders Way, Bethlehem, PA

-This has been a Lehigh Valley staple for over 20 years.
+This has been a Lehigh Valley staple for more than 20 years.
 Make the trip with the crew to scour unique gifts from over 125 vendors in a European-style Christmas market.
-There will also be live holiday music, delicious food and special events on select dates, such as Breakfast with St. Nicholas and glass ornament blowing.
-The event will be up and running Thursdays through Sundays through December 18.
+There'll also be live holiday music, delicious food and special events on select dates, such as Breakfast with St. Nicholas and glassblowing demos.
+The event will be up and running weekends through December 23.

 1 Six Flags Blvd., Jackson

 Scream your heart out on one of this park’s giant roller coasters at its annual holiday celebration.
-If rides aren’t your thing, there’s amazing light displays (with over a million twinkling bulbs) and even carolers to keep you company.
+If rides aren’t your thing, there’s amazing light displays (with more than a million twinkling bulbs), plus acrobatics and dance at Wonder: A Cirque Spectacular.
+Check out The Elf Who Saved Christmas show to remind the fam about love during the holidays.
 Looking for more holiday light displays in NJ?
 Jersey has plenty.

 94 Championship Pl., Augusta

-Pile into the family car and take a spin through a Christmas light extravaganza that's decked out with over two million twinkling lights in a brand new layout this year.
-Once you're done with the mile-long drive through, stop by the the Christmas Village, filled with photos with Santa, performers, carnival games and, of course, food and drink.
+Pile into the family car and take a spin through a Christmas light extravaganza that's decked out with more than two million twinkling lights.
+Once you're done with the mile-long drive through, stop by the the Christmas Village, where you can grab photos with Santa, then see performers, play carnival games and, of course, indulge in food and drink.

 Dyker Heights, Brooklyn, NY

 One thing about families in this old-school, Italian neighborhood?
 They sure do know how to put on a show.
 Every single house in the area is completely tricked out with amazing light displays –from eight-foot-tall soldiers to life-size nativity scenes, it’s well-worth the trip.
 Plus, there are a ton of restaurants nearby perfect for a post light-peeping pasta stop.
 Make sure to dress warmly and leave early enough to snag a good parking spot!